Olabeloved/LITA_Capstone_Sales-Data/README.md

 ---
 ## Context
 This project presents the result of the comprehensive analysis of a Sales dataset using Excel, SQL, and Power BI to uncover key business insights.
-The primary goal was to understand sales patterns, product performance, and regional contributions to overall revenue.
-The insights from the data will be valuable for understanding behavioural trends, and demographics of each customer, making it useful for marketers and finance researchers
+The primary goal was to understand and explore sales data to uncover key insights such as top-selling products, regional performance, and monthly sales trends.
+The insights from the data will be valuable for understanding behavioural trends, and demographics of each customer, making it useful for marketers and finance researchers.

 ## Data Sources
 The primary source of data used is the Incubator Hub.